sairajeshakula/Predictive-Maintenance/README.md

 ### 4.3 Constraints

-- The application should be built using FastAPI and Streamlit and deployed using Docker and Digital Ocean droplets.
+- The application should be built using FastAPI and Streamlit and deployed using Docker
-- The cost of deployment should be minimal.

 ### 4.4 Out-of-scope